 The Wahl Bravura clipper remains cool so do not worry about intensive use.
 It is also built to run with very low vibrations and incredible quietness.
 The Bravura Lithium has two speeds and a constant speed control technology that adjusts the motor speed depending on how coarse and thick the dog’s coat is.

 The 5-in-1 blade is made in Germany and are exceptionally well-engineered.
 It is adjustable to sizes 9, 10, 15, 30 and 40.
 There are plenty more available on Amazon if need be (but the included one is enough for most people) and make sure to sharpen your clipper blades regularly.

 If you thought the Wahl Bravura was good, you’ll find the Wahl KM10 clipper incredible.
 It is bringing performance to a whole new level, and it obviously comes at a higher price.

-The KM10 has a two-speed motor that is a beast — between 3,000 and 3,700 with the thickest coats and an extended life of 10,000 hours.
-Oh and it is under warranty for 5 years versus just one for most Wahl products.
+The KM10 has a two-speed motor that is a beast — between 3,000 and 3,700 with the thickest coats and extended life of 10,000 hours.
+Oh, and it is under warranty for 5 years versus just one for most Wahl products.

-Obviously, thanks its premium #10 Ultimate Competition Series blade, the Wahl KM10 is going to perfectly work with thick, matted, coarse coats, as well as full body shave downs and competition cuts.
+Obviously, thanks to its premium #10 Ultimate Competition Series blade, the Wahl KM10 is going to perfectly work with thick, matted, coarse coats, as well as full-body shave downs and competition cuts.